dekoza/mtgpl/ONS.rst

 :mtgtip:`Embermage Goblin<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/5/f50f60a8-e99a-4891-b474-a21abee38970.jpg?1562953111|https://scryfall.com/card/ons/200/embermage-goblin?utm_source=api>`
-   When Embermage Goblin enters the battlefield, you may search your library for a card named Embermage Goblin, reveal it, and put it into your hand.
-If you do, shuffle your library.
+   When Embermage Goblin enters the battlefield, you may search your library for a card named Embermage Goblin, reveal it, put it into your hand, then shuffle.

    |tap|: Embermage Goblin deals 1 damage to any target.

 :mtgtip:`Erratic Explosion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/f/9f608a7e-5555-4554-a6e7-fe00e0bbe753.jpg?1562932664|https://scryfall.com/card/ons/201/erratic-explosion?utm_source=api>`
    Choose any target.
 Reveal cards from the top of your library until you reveal a nonland card.
-Erratic Explosion deals damage equal to that card's converted mana cost to that permanent or player.
+Erratic Explosion deals damage equal to that card's mana value to that permanent or player.
 Put the revealed cards on the bottom of your library in any order.

 :mtgtip:`Fever Charm<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/3/830d1980-f460-4be2-9379-c3f74c8318f3.jpg?1562925918|https://scryfall.com/card/ons/202/fever-charm?utm_source=api>`